Tonopah, Nevada: Transportation

 During the silver bonanza of the first decade of the 20th century, the need in the precious-metal fields for freight service led to construction of a network of local railroad lines across the Nevada desert to Tonopah.
 Examples include the Las Vegas and Tonopah Railroad, the Tonopah and Goldfield Railroad, and the Tonopah and Tidewater Railroad.
 Coal was hauled to the silver mines to power mine operations and also the stamp mills built in and around Tonopah to break apart the hard-rock ore for milling and refining.

 As the railroad lines were reduced with the decline of mining and restructuring of railroads in the late 20th century, 18-wheelers became the dominant method of moving freight.
 Tonopah took on a new identity as an extreme freight destination.
 The chorus of the song "Willin'" by Lowell George of Little Feat on the albums Little Feat, Sailin' Shoes, and Waiting for Columbus refers to Tonopah, Nevada:

 In the early 21st century, Tonopah is served by two U.S. Highways, Routes 6 and 95.
 There is no rail service.
 General aviation facilities are located at nearby Tonopah Airport.
 The nearest airport with scheduled passenger service is Mammoth Yosemite Airport, about 100 mi away.
-The nearest major airports are McCarran International Airport in Las Vegas, and Reno–Tahoe International Airport in Reno, each more than 200 mi away.
+The nearest major airports are Harry Reid International Airport in Las Vegas, and Reno–Tahoe International Airport in Reno, each more than 200 mi away.

 Daily bus service between Las Vegas, Tonopah, and Reno is provided by Salt Lake Express.